Mrparam07/Mrparam07/README.md

 - 🔭 I’m currently working on [Automation]()

-- 🌱 I’m currently learning *MERN, Spring, REST-API*
+- 🌱 I’m currently learning *Selenium and Selenide, Spring, REST-API*

 - 👯 I’m looking to collaborate on [Spring-Rest-API]()

 - 📫 How to reach me *meparam07@gmail.com*

-- ⚡ Fun fact *I think I am Funny.*
+- ⚡ Fun fact *Programmers are tools for converting caffeine into code.*

 <h3 align="left">Connect with me:</h3>
 <p align="left">